 * one-on-one coaching from me to help answer specific questions and review unique challenges with your particular basement project

-When it comes to creating a warm, dry, inviting space downstairs in your basement, the possibilities are wide and inviting.
+When it comes to creating a warm, dry, healthful and inviting space downstairs in your basement, the possibilities are wide and inviting.
 The trick is getting the details right so you avoid mold, bad indoor air and a cold and uninviting place.

 This is a premium course that’s guaranteed to deliver much more value than the cost.
 Click here to examine the course for 90 days risk-free.